Taxation of international executives

 Residents of Luxembourg are subject to Luxembourg tax on their worldwide income, including salary earned from working abroad.
 The taxable salary of residents cannot be reduced by allocating income to foreign business trips, except where exclusions are available under double taxation treaties.
 In such instances there is a tax relief to avoid double taxation.

-The principle of a split salary structure consists of diversifying the geographical income sources and location of professional activities in order to apportion the right of taxation of the global income between several countries.
+The principle of a split salary structure consists of diversifying the geographical income sources and location of professional activities in order to apportion the right of taxation of the global income between several countries/territories.

 Two possibilities regarding a split salary should be considered.